Quantum Geometry and the Hidden Scales in Materials: Where to find the quantum metric?

-At intermediate frequencies between $\omega\in[\tau\inv,\Omega]$, we can identify the geometric contribution to the localization tensor of the ground state $\ell_g$.
+At intermediate frequencies between $\omega\in[\tau\inv,V]$, we can identify the geometric contribution to the localization tensor of the ground state $\ell_g$.
 This contribution is dominated by the band geometry without taking into account filling.
-The spectral weight at these frequencies would be pushed smoothly into the Drude peak and disappear if we adiabatically take electrons apart into the atomic limit, which means that it appears from the quantum interference and delocalization of orbitals across lattice sites.
-It can be viewed as the size of ``molecular orbitals".
-Importantly,the inter-band optical absorption yields a finite value of $\ell_g$, both in insulators and in metals.
-The emergence of this scale can be seen in Fig.~\ref{fig:separation-scales}, where we show the optical absorption for a free particle subjected to a honeycomb lattice potential.
-The finite energy contribution to optical conductivity, centered at $\omega_g$, arises from the quantum interference between the two sublattices, implying that $\ell_g$ is comparable to the atomic distances, and the energy $\omega_g$ comparable to the hopping energy between sublattices.
-Applying Eq.~\eqref{eq:swm} to free electrons under a magnetic field of magnitude $B$, we find that $\omega_g=\omega_c=\hbar/m\ell_B^2$ and $\ell^2_g=\ell^2_B=\hbar/eB$.
+The spectral weight at these frequencies is continuously transferred into the Drude peak and vanishes as the system is adiabatically taken to the atomic limit.
+This implies that it originates from quantum interference and the delocalization of orbitals across lattice sites.
+It can be viewed as the size of ``molecular orbitals", resonant across multiple sites in the unit cell.
+Importantly, the interband optical absorption yields a finite value of $\ell_g$, both in insulators and in metals.
+The emergence of this scale is shown in Fig.~\ref{fig:separation-scales} with optical absorption for a free particle subjected to a honeycomb lattice potential.
+The finite energy contribution to optical conductivity, centered at $\E$, arises from the quantum interference between the two sublattices, implying that $\ell_g$ is comparable to the atomic distances, and the energy $\E$ can be interpreted as a resonance energy comparable to the hopping energy between sublattices.
+Applying Eq.~\eqref{eq:swm} to free electrons under a magnetic field of magnitude $B$, we find that $\E/\hbar=\hbar/m\ell_B^2$ is the cyclotron frequency and $\ell^2_g=\ell^2_B=\hbar/eB$ the magnetic length.
+However, this interpretation can be in fact generally applied to multi-orbital materials simply from the fact that bands are generally composed of admixtures of orbitals separated spatially.